mathletedev/notebook/pol_s 102/Class, Gender, Race, and Identity.md

   - Little insight into when or how identities translate into political organising and action in some cases and not others
   - Can't explain variation, especially in degree and kind of conflict
   - Can't explain new identities or conflicts

+## What is Constructivism?

+- Identity is shaped and given meaning by social, structural forces including discourse, frames, symbols, social practices, institutions, power dynamics, and more.
+- It is "constructed" and not a given.
+This construction determines an identity's content, boundaries, and relation to other identities.
+- It clearly acknowledges how endogeneity is involved in identity formation.
+  - The state helps create identities and reifies them
+  - Individuals internalise them

+## Constructivism's Strengths and Weaknesses

+Strengths:
+- Better able to explain cross-national variation in emergence and salience of political identity because it allows individuals to choose and consciously attach political significance to identity
+- Better able to explain cross-national variation in emergence and salience of political identity because it focuses on how the socio-political context shapes, constrains, and constructs individual choices

+Weaknesses:
+- Unable to make sense of the way most people perceive their own identities
+- Difficult to identify the precise mechanism by which identity becomes politically salient for millions of people and is transmitted from one generation to the next

+## How Does Identity Become Polarised?

+Primordialists don't give us a lot of answers to this question.

+Constructivist argument:
+Long-term social, economic, or technological change because someone or some group had an interest in that outcome

+## Different Ways of Thinking of Representation

+- Descriptive
+  - Whether representatives resemble their constituents along various identities
+  - Assumption is members of those groups share policy preferences
+- Symbolic
+  - Implies that a representative symbolises a constituency (Stokke & Selboe 2009)
+    - Monarchs symbolising a nation
+    - Different from descriptive, which says representative bodies should reflect the composition of people who are being represented
+- Substantive
+  - Whether representative take actions in line with the substantive and ideological interests of those they represent

+## The Politics of Gender

+Gender as a category:
+- A form of socially constructed political identity that considers variation in the social meaning of masculinity and femininity around the world.

+Gender as a process (Beckwith 2005):
+- The differential effects of structures and policies upon women and men.
+- The means by which masculine and feminine actors (often men and women, but not perfectly congruent, and often individuals but also structures) actively work to produce favourable gendered outcomes.

+## Hunt: Is Gender Like Ethnicity?

+Candidate quotas for cross-cutting groups; seat reservations for coinciding ones
+- Candidate quotas are more appropriate for groups that crosscut partisan cleavages, while reservations suit groups that coincide with them.
+- Gender identities tend to cut across parties, whereas ethnic identities often overlap with partisan affiliations.
+- Consequently, disadvantaged groups that are defined by gender demand, and are granted, candidate quotas; ethnic groups prefer, and receive, legislative reservations.